AneNaur/Genomic-Differences-Between-Diapausing-and-Non-diapausing-Species/Scripts/README.md

 This directory contains all scripts used for the analyses, and below is details of when each script is used.
-Figures were made with the rmd file "figures-diapause-thesis" using the following three inputs: omm_v12_190tax_CDS_tree.nexus (stored in directory Data), time.txt (stored in directory Results), and data_run6.txt (stored in directory Results),
+Figures were made with the rmd file "figures-diapause-thesis" using the following three inputs: omm_v12_190tax_CDS_tree.nexus (stored in directory Data), time.txt (stored in directory Results), and data_run6.txt (stored in directory Results).

 | Run | Scripts executed | Codon models | Frequency model | Species | Genes | Control template | Outputs |
 |---|---|---|---|---|---|---|---|